John D. Rockerduck: Character biography

 Other stories have further traced the Rockerduck family history.
 Although some depict John as a distant cousin of Scrooge, through an unspecified genealogical connection, others have traced their rivalry to their ancestors.
 Arguably, the most notable among the later stories is an eight-part saga named Storia e gloria della dinastia dei paperi ("History and glory of the Duck dynasty") by Guido Martina, Romano Scarpa, Giorgio Cavazzano and Giovan Battista Carpi, first published April 5-May 24, 1970.
 It depicts their family history, as a family feud that begun in Rome during the 1st century BC and continues to the 20th century.

 In one story where Rockerduck was trying to ruin Scrooge's deal about cleaning the statue of Cornelius Coot, Jeeves sheepishly tells him "You have no conscience, sir", to which Rockerduck replies: "That's not true.
 I had a conscience a long time ago, but I'd rather not talk about that."

 According to the story Whatever Happened to Scrooge McDuck? by Lars Jensen and Maximino Tortajada Aguilar, Rockerduck (as well as Flintheart Glomgold) was made bankrupt by Donald Duck, after the latter had inherited Scrooge's fortune and turned it into a charity company.
 However, the end of the story reveals that it actually takes place in an alternate future, caused by Scrooge travelling 100 years into the past to retrieve his #1 dime.

 Roller Dollar

-Roller Dollar is the super-criminal Rockerduck's alter ego.
+Roller Dollar is Rockerduck's super-villain alter ego.
 He was created for the Italian saga Ultraheroes.